jyjuni/rec_database/README.md

 ### Admin

-As the admin, we will want to have an overall view of the entire website.
+As the admin(token: yj2682), we will want to have an overall view of the entire website.
 For example, we might want to know what are some of the transactions made by a certain user.
 Since all the details in the database are linked by the user_id, retailer_id, item_id, and order_id, we will be querying the database using these fields as well.
 For example, if we want to check user id 14 (who is Montana) we can simply search by user_id 14, and we will get the information from the results table.
 An admin also has the choice to delete any user, retailer, item or order.
 If the admin presses the delete button, he or she will be redirected to a confirmation page which shows the item info once again.
 Upon confirmation, an item will be deleted from the SQL database, and the admin will be redirected to the admin page.